stefanspringer1/SwiftXML/README.md

 ## Direct access to attributes

 To directly find where an attribut with a certain name is set, you can use an analogue to the direct access to elements, but for efficiency reason you have to specify the attribute names which can be used for such a direct access.
-You specify these attribute names when creating a document (e.g. `XDocument(registeringAttributes: ["id", "label"])`) or indirecting when using the parse functions (e.g. `try parseXML(fromText: "...", registeringAttributes: ["id", "label"])`).
+You specify these attribute names when creating a document (e.g. `XDocument(registeringAttributes: .selected(["id", "label"]))`) or indirecting when using the parse functions (e.g. `try parseXML(fromText: "...", registeringAttributes: .selected(["id", "label"]))`).

 Example: